Configuring OSPF on a logical router enables VM connectivity across logical routers and from logical routers to edge services gateways (ESGs).

 Make sure the route redistribution and firewall configuration allow the correct routes to be advertised.

 If you enabled SSH when you created the logical router, you must also configure a firewall filter that allows SSH to the logical router's protocol address.
-For example:
+For example, you can create a firewall filter rule with the following settings: